 Another great thing about SDR is that most SDR programs can tune into multiple frequencies at once.
 Why scan when you can listen to everything at once?

 The RTL-SDR comes with a basic dipole antenna, which is just okay for picking up FM stations.
-I had great results connecting my Chameleon Emcomm III Portable to it.
-Even though it’s a HF antenna, it works great for picking up FM stations as well.
+We’ve had great results connecting a Chameleon Emcomm III Portable to it.
+Even though it’s an HF antenna, it works great for picking up FM stations as well.
 But it’s designed to transmit as well as receive, and you don’t need that expensive of an antenna to make the most of SDR.
 The market is full of effective and inexpensive SDR antennas in a variety of designs.
 Just make sure you have the right connector or adapter to fit the RTL-SDR’s female SMA connector.

 If you’re interested in radio, SDR is a great place to start, but it has one major downside for preparedness: it requires a computer.
-You could set aside a laptop or Raspberry Pi specifically for radio purposes, but a portable standalone receiver will be easier and more useful in a SHTF situation.
+You could set aside a laptop or battery-powered Raspberry Pi specifically for radio purposes, but a portable standalone receiver will be easier and more useful in a SHTF situation.